 I’m excited to be participating in the 2020 cohort of the OpenAI Scholars program.
-I’ll be spending the next few months studying multi-agent reinforcement learning (MARL), and periodically writing a series of posts to document my progress.
+With the mentorship of Natasha Jaques, I’ll be spending the next few months studying multi-agent reinforcement learning (MARL) and periodically writing blog posts to document my progress.
 In this first post, I’ll discuss the reasons I’m excited about MARL and my plan for the Scholars program.

 What is MARL?

-Reinforcement learning (RL) is a class of algorithms for optimizing the behavior of an agent interacting with an environment in response to external rewards.
+Reinforcement learning (RL) is the subfield of machine learning concerned with optimizing the behavior of an agent interacting with an environment to maximize external rewards.
 RL is partially inspired by theories of animal learning from psychology, taking the term “reinforcement” from Pavlov’s 1927 work on classical conditioning (Sutton 2018).

 Training agents to perform well at video games (and computerized board games) is a prototypical use-case for reinforcement learning, since the action space (controls, possible moves) and observation space (pixels on screen, state of the board) are well defined, and the score (points in the game, or victory/loss) provides a clear reward signal.
 Progress in RL has been marked by success in harder and harder games: backgammon (Tesauro 1995); various Atari games (Mnih et al. 2013); chess, shogi, and go (Silver et al. 2017); Dota 2 (Berner 2019); and Starcraft 2 (Vinyals et al. 2019).